mongodb/docs/source/includes/list-table-edit-backup-host-credentials-ui.rst

    * - :guilabel:`Auth Mechanism`

      - The :manual:`authentication mechanism </core/authentication>` used
        by the host.
-Can specify :doc:`MONGODB-CR
+The available options are:

+       - :doc:`Username/Password </tutorial/configure-backup-agent-for-cr>`
+       - :doc:`Kerberos </tutorial/configure-backup-agent-for-kerberos>`
-       </tutorial/configure-backup-agent-for-cr>`, :doc:`LDAP (PLAIN)
+       - :doc:`LDAP </tutorial/configure-backup-agent-for-ldap>`
-       </tutorial/configure-backup-agent-for-ldap>`, or
-       :doc:`Kerberos(GSSAPI)
-       </tutorial/configure-backup-agent-for-kerberos>`.
+       - X.509 Client Certificate

-   * - :guilabel:`Current DB Username`
+   * - :guilabel:`DB Username`

-     - If the authentication mechanism is MONGODB-CR or LDAP, the username used to authenticate the Monitoring Agent to the MongoDB deployment.
-See :doc:`/tutorial/configure-backup-agent-for-cr`, :doc:`/tutorial/configure-backup-agent-for-ldap`, or :doc:`/tutorial/configure-backup-agent-for-kerberos` for setting up user credentials.
+     - For ``Username/Password`` or ``LDAP`` authentication, the username used to authenticate the Backup Agent to the MongoDB deployment.
+       For information on setting up credentials, see:
+       :doc:`/tutorial/configure-backup-agent-for-cr` or
+       :doc:`/tutorial/configure-backup-agent-for-ldap`.

-   * - :guilabel:`Current DB Password`
+   * - :guilabel:`DB Password`

-     - If the authentication mechanism is MONGODB-CR or LDAP, the password used to authenticate the Monitoring Agent to the MongoDB deployment.
-See :doc:`/tutorial/configure-backup-agent-for-cr`, :doc:`/tutorial/configure-backup-agent-for-ldap`, or :doc:`/tutorial/configure-backup-agent-for-kerberos` for setting up user credentials.
+     - For ``Username/Password`` or ``LDAP`` authentication, the password used to authenticate the Backup Agent to the MongoDB deployment.

-   * - :guilabel:`My deployment supports SSL for MongoDB connections`
+   * - :guilabel:`Replica set allows SSL for connections`, or
+       :guilabel:`Cluster allows SSL for connections`

-     - If checked, the Monitoring Agent must have a trusted CA certificate in order to connect to the MongoDB instances.
-See :doc:`/tutorial/configure-monitoring-agent-for-ssl`.
+     - If checked, the Backup Agent uses SSL to connect to MongoDB.
+The agent must have a trusted CA certificate to connect.
+See :doc:`/tutorial/configure-backup-agent-for-ssl`.